Summary: in this tutorial, you will learn how HTML forms work and how to process form data in PHP.

 : specifies the URL that processes the form submission.
 In this example, theform.php

-will process the form.method
+will process the form on the web server.method

 : specifies the HTTP method for submitting the form.
 The most commonly used form methods arePOST